 So, how do writers earn money now?
 It depends on 2 major factors: member read time and the number of reads.
 Whenever a paid reader reads an article on Medium, like before, a percentage of their subscription fee is paid to this writer.
-The more a subscriber only reads a certain writer’s articles, the more money the reader will be contributing to the writer.
+The more a subscriber reads a certain writer’s articles, the more money the reader will contribute to the writer.

 But it’s important to remember that it’s member read time that counts.
 The number of reads won’t mean much if people are simply clicking on your headline and then bailing after the first sentence.
 Medium has its own methods of defining what counts as a view and what counts as a read.
 However, it’s the time spent reading that’s really important.

 Also important is the fact that it’s only paying members’ reads that contribute to a writer’s earnings.
 If a non-paying member reads your story, their read time will only count if they become a paying member within 30 days.
 You can find out exactly what Medium has to say about the way they pay writers here.